dart-lang/sdk/docs/language/informal/enhanced-type-promotion.md

 We say a statement "cannot complete normally" if the statement is one of:

-*   A return statement
+*   A return statement.

-*   A rethrow statement
+*   A rethrow statement.

-*   An expression statement whose expression is a throw expression
+*   An expression statement whose expression is a throw expression.

-*   An if statement with an else where neither statement can complete normally
+*   An if statement with an else where neither statement can complete normally.

-*   A block whose last statement cannot complete normally
+*   A block that directly contains a statement that cannot complete normally.

+We do not allowed *labeled* statements of the above form.
+Fortunately, labels are so vanishingly rare that this is unlikely to affect users in practice.

 Then, given an if statement of the form `if (b) s1 else s2` that is contained in some block: